matteogobbi/MGConferenceDatePicker/README.md

     [self presentViewController:pickerViewController animated:YES completion:nil];
 ```

-Or you are also able to set the view directly in the NIB or in the XIBB file and simply just set the delegate from code.
+Or you are also able to set the view directly in the NIB or in the XIB file and simply just set the delegate from code.

 See the example's project.